wronai/domd/README.md

 A powerful tool for detecting and managing project commands with built-in support for virtual environments, Ansible, and more.
 [![Tests](https://github.com/wronai/domd/workflows/Tests/badge.svg)](https://github.com/wronai/domd/actions)

 **DoMD** automatically detects and tests project commands from various configuration files, then generates a detailed `TODO.md` file for failed commands with error reports and suggested fixes.
+Now with a clean architecture and REST API support!

 ## 🚀 Features